sivaprasad2020-byte/AI-Health-Decision-Making/README.md

 > "I want ChatGPT to ask me questions."

-— Participant

 ---

 > "I am one person, not a sample."

-— Participant

 ---

-> "It feels like you're talking to a human."

-— Participant

----

 > "I want to know whether I should go today or next week."

-— Participant

 ---

+> "It feels like you're talking to a person."

+---

+# Strategic Frameworks

+This research produced several reusable frameworks:

+* AI Health Decision Journey
+* User Needs Framework
+* Mental Models
-# Failure Mechanisms
+* Failure Mechanisms

-The study identified several response patterns that reduced trust.

-### False Empathy

-Unsupported emotional assumptions reduced credibility.

-### Generic Escalation

-"Consult a healthcare professional" was often perceived as unhelpful.

-### Statistical Reassurance

-Population-level statements often failed at the individual level.

-### Context Assumptions

-Users wanted AI to ask questions rather than make assumptions.
+These frameworks are intended to support:

+* AI product teams
+* UX researchers
+* conversational designers
+* healthcare AI teams

 ---